 - Expect to pay between $40m2 and $52m2 for the following films

 Non-reflective Neutral Films

 Spectrally-selective clear window films embody some very high technology and fall in a higher price range.
 The level of light reduction is nearly undetectable to the human eye in these films, so the fact that these films can reject up to 58% of solar energy is impressive.
 These films also act as an after-market low-E coating, which can reflect heat back into the room, saving energy in the winter although, due to the high initial cost of the low-e films, there is some doubt as to whether the energy cost savings for most Australians who live in a milder climate than that in Europe and North America will be able to recoup the purchase cost over the expected life of the product.

 - Spectrally Selective Clear Films are frequently installed in apartments where the body corporate disallow window films that change the external appearance of the building.
 Homeowners with outstanding views at night will also select a clear window film because it won't, unlike darker tinted films, spoil the view at night.
 These films typically cost between $90m2 and $140m2

 The Cost of Film Installation

-The film installation cost in 2020 is between $15m2 and $20m2.
-This is a base installation harhe for windows that can be accessed without the use of access equipmet (eg, ladder, scaffold, sissor lift, etc).
+The film installation cost in 2021 is between $15m2 and $20m2.
+This is a base installation for windows that can be accessed without the use of access equipmet (eg, ladder, scaffold, sissor lift, etc).
 The hire of special access equipment will increase the cost of installation.